Mayowa-Adegbola/checkpoint-one-music-library/README.md

 -> The help menu is displayed at startup.
    It shows you the relevant commands/actions you can perform in the application.
    Follow the interactive prompts

+### Testing

+To test the application based on the specifications, run 'bundle exec rspec' from the ruby-music-library directory after you   have installed all the dependencies i.e. using 'bundle install' as previously described.

+$  bundle exec rspec
+The application should pass all 70 test cases.